ghassanmas/faraj.io/study_notes/symetric_encryption.md

 ii:
- if we iterate over all messages, then the probability that a given cipher belongs a key `k` of K, is constant among all memebers of m.
+ if we iterate over all messages, then the probability that a given cipher belongs to a key `k` of K, is constant among all memebers of m.

  For that to be true, the number of `k` that map to a spesfic c, is same among all memebers of m. (in case of one time pad, its one